bassMech/financeDraft/README.md

 - important!
 	- drafts are added on page reload
 	- to many selections ?
+	- on transaction save, rebuild month and year transaction sums
+	- accountingyears move to service
 - Account
 	- continue draft
 		- set by interval condition usage